Ken Schmidt Biography

 Background:

-Ken was born the 5th of eight children, to poor farming parents, on a small mixed dairy farm, along the Murray River in South Australia.
-He was educated at the local school and went to Immanuel College in Adelaide to finish secondary education.
+Ken was born the 5th of 8 children to poor farming parents on a small mixed dairy farm along the Murray River in South Australia.
+He was educated at the local school and later attended Immanuel College in Adelaide to complete secondary education.
 Ken was then was accepted into a seven (7) year theological degree at Luther Seminary in North Adelaide.
-He graduated and was ordained into Holy Ministry in Dec 1979.
+He graduated and was ordained into Holy Ministry in December 1979.

 Employment Experience:

 Ken’s next Parish was a significant change as it was a busy inner-city Sydney ministry, where he took up work at Epping, the largest Lutheran Church in Sydney.
-Members were from very diverse cultural, social, educational, financial and ethnic backgrounds, and came from across 90 different suburbs of Sydney.
-This helped diversify his knowledge and experience with a broad spectrum of personal issues and experiences from people of so many different backgrounds.
+Members were from very diverse cultural, social, educational, financial, and ethnic backgrounds, and came from across 90 different Sydney suburbs.
+This helped diversify his knowledge and experience by exposing him to a broad spectrum of personal issues and experiences from people of many different backgrounds.

-In 1994 Ken was challenged to enter a specialised area of personal focus, and that was as a Chaplain/Counsellor to a large state-of-the-art Nursing Home and Retirement Village on the Sunshine Coast in Qld.
-Here he also studied and gained a post-graduate degree in Counselling, to further assist with the care for all residents, staff, volunteers and families.
-It was a large, diverse, busy community, where ageing, isolation, loneliness, death, loss, grief, bereavement, trauma, palliative care, separation from loved ones, and a raft of other issues, was his daily focus.
-Ken worked and served full-time in this environment for Lutheran Community Services for 12 years.
+In 1994, Ken was challenged to enter a specialised area of personal focus: as a Chaplain/Counsellor at a large state-of-the-art Nursing Home and Retirement Village on the Sunshine Coast in Qld.
+Here, he also studied and earned a postgraduate degree in Counselling to further assist with the care of all residents, staff, volunteers, and families.
+It was a large, diverse, busy community, where ageing, isolation, loneliness, death, loss, grief, bereavement, trauma, palliative care, separation from loved ones, and a raft of other issues were his daily focus.
+Ken worked and served full-time in this environment for 12 years with Lutheran Community Services.

 In 2006, after having also served part-time as an Australian Army Reserve Chaplain for twenty-four (24) years